Specialist Library for East Asian Law

 The team of the department assorting the library stocks (2021)

-Based on an already implemented acquisition strategy – thanks to a special library acquisition budget of around EUR 70,000 and owing to the reinvestment of income from the executive education programme as well as a book subscription concluded with the renowned publisher Yūhikaku (有斐閣) with the help of Prof Dr em Yasuhiro Okuda – all relevant gaps have been closed in a remarkably short time and new acquisitions have been secured for the future.
-By August 2024, almost 1,100 new volumes had been acquired and around had been 1,630 re-catalogued.
-For this task, once again a librarian, Natsuko Yamagishi, was employed, being assisted by team member Wataru Ono.
+Based on an already implemented acquisition strategy – thanks to a six-figure special library acquisition budget and the reinvestment of income from the continuing education programme as well as a book subscription concluded with the renowned publisher Yūhikaku (有斐閣) with the help of Prof Yasuhiro Okuda – all relevant gaps have been closed in a remarkably short time and new acquisitions have been secured for the future.
+By mid-2026, more than 1,100 new volumes had been acquired and around 6,100 had been re-catalogued.
+The library again secured the expertise of Natsuko Yamagishi for this task, assisted by team members Wataru Ono and Tracey Kimmeskamp.

-The result is the most extensive freely available collection of Japanese law literature in Europe, with almost 6,000 volumes on approximately 184 metres of shelving.
-(Similar collections at the Max Planck Institute and Goethe University Frankfurt are fragmented and not openly accessible, cannot be borrowed or cannot be lent out via interlibrary loan, or are less extensive.)
-On-site access and loans are already possible without restriction at the FernUniversität; interlibrary loans from 1,700 German libraries and all libraries participating in interlibrary loan worldwide are made possible by successive additions to the union catalogue (for instructions, see section 6 below).
+The result is the most extensive freely available collection of Japanese law literature in Europe, with almost 8,000 volumes on approximately 153 metres of shelving (+ about 25 metres of basement stacks).
+(Similar collections at the Max Planck Institute and Goethe University Frankfurt (in Japanese and Western languages) are fragmented and not openly accessible, cannot be borrowed directly or via interlibrary loan, or are less extensive.)
+On-site access and loans are already possible without restriction at the FernUniversität in Hagen; interlibrary loans through 1,700 German libraries and all libraries participating in interlibrary loan worldwide are made possible by successive additions to the HBZ union catalogue.

-In addition to Japanese law, strategic acquisitions on Korean law and Taiwanese law have been made successively since 2023, which will be accompanied by the establishment of executive education programmes on Korean law and Taiwanese law.
-Aquiring book donations – e.g., all issues of the Academia Sinica Law Journal by the Institutum Iurisprudenciae (中央研究院法律學研究所) – will again contribute to further expand the stocks on Korea and Taiwan.
-These will also be used to support the future LLM of East Asian Law degree programme.
+In addition to Japanese law, strategic acquisitions on Korean law and Taiwanese law have been made successively since 2023, accompanying the establishment of continuing education programmes on Korean law and Taiwanese law.
+The acquisition of book donations – e.g., all issues of the Academia Sinica Law Journal by the Institutum Iurisprudenciae (中央研究院法律學研究所) – will contribute to further expansion of the stocks on Korea and Taiwan.

-Throughout Europe, the collection thus makes an outstanding contribution to the promotion of legal relations between Germany and East Asia in practice and academia.
-Moreover, it serves as an intersection between law and regional studies.
+The collection thus makes an outstanding contribution, unique in Europe, to the promotion of legal relations between Germany and East Asia in both practice and academia, also serving as an intersection between law and regional studies.

 • Neuerwerbungen_1Photo: FernUniversität Hagen